EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 5. Head over to [MailChimp.com](http://www.mailchimp.com) and login.
 6. On the right hand menu, click your profile picture and select 'Account Settings' and then go to 'Extras > API Keys'.
 7. Enter your API key into the text field inside 'MailChimp Forms > MailChimp Settings'
+8. (Optional) Sign up for a reCAPTCHA API Key Head over to [https://www.google.com/recaptcha/admin#whyrecaptcha](https://www.google.com/recaptcha/admin#whyrecaptcha) and login.
+9. (Optional) Register for an API key.
+Enter your public <em>and</em> private keys into the reCAPTCHA settings page and save your settings.
-8. Go to the 'Manage List Forms' page, start importing forms from MailChimp and adding them to posts, pages and widgets!
+9. Go to the 'Manage List Forms' page, start importing forms from MailChimp and adding them to posts, pages and widgets!
+10. Start collecting user emails and growing your subscriber list!

 == Frequently Asked Questions ==

 = Do I need to have a MailChimp Account? =
-Yes, you can register for one for free at [MailChimp](https://mailchimp.com/signup/ "MailChimp Signup").
+Yes, you can register for one for free at [MailChimp](https://mailchimp.com/sign up/ "MailChimp Signup").

 = Do I need to have lists already set up in MailChimp? = Yes, you have to have at least 1 list set up in MailChimp.